rittschapp/NodeJS-Covid-Graph-AWS-Lambda/README.md

 # covid19

-A simple Node.JS AWS lambda function to generate a graph of the total COVID-19 case counts in BC since the start pf the pandemic.
+A simple Node.JS AWS lambda function to generate a graph of the total COVID-19 case counts in BC since the start of the pandemic.

 This function will download a large data file from the GOV website on each invocation and generate a graph of the number of positive COVID-19 lab-tested